RC1140/rc1140.github.com/_posts/2011-01-28-basic-reversing.md

 Next grab the free version of <a href="http://www.ollydbg.de/odbg110.zip">OllDbg</a> from the site.

-At this point in a bigger project I would normally check the the exe for string resources.
+At this point in a bigger project I would normally check the exe for string resources.
 But since the app is a whole 2Kb I am going to jump straight into debugging the app.

 Start of by launching Olly, next load up the exe (File -> Open).
 Lets get into this ,hit F9 or Debug -> Run.
 This will start the app in debug mode and pause the at the first piece of code that will be executed.
-If you have some C experiance this is your main() function, i.e. the entry point for the application.
+If you have some C experience this is your main() function, i.e. the entry point for the application.

 I am not going to be explaining every single asm function and